School leaders warn of financial ruin over funding tied to attendance

 For example, Houston ISD could lose a projected $90 million if the grace period isn't extended, according to projections.
 Aldine ISD could lose as much as $21 million in funds, and Cy-Fair ISD could see a decline of $14 million from the state.

-Aldine ISD's superintendent is scheduled to join representatives from the American Federation of Teachers to expand on the issue in a press conference at 11 a.m.
-Friday.
+Aldine ISD's superintendent joined representatives from the American Federation of Teachers to expand on the issue in this morning's press conference.

 INTERACTIVE: What is enrollment like at your school?
 Use the map below to search for enrollment numbers at every public school district and how much funding those districts could lose.